celestiaorg/celestia-app/specs/src/specs/namespace.md

 The namespace ID is a 28 byte identifier that uniquely identifies a namespace.
 The ID is encoded as a byte slice of length 28.

 ## Reserved Namespaces
+Celestia reserves certain namespaces with specific meanings.
+As a result, applications must refrain from using these reserved namespaces for their data.
+The rationale behind this is that these namespaces dictate the positioning of data within the Celestia block.
+Thus, it is advisable for applications to avoid utilizing these reserved namespaces to ensure the desired placement of their data.
+Below is the list of reserved namespaces with a description of their meaning.
+For more details regarding the meaning and application of the reserved namespaces, please see the [Data Square Layout](./data-square-layout.md) section.
+[//]: # (Note: The `PARITY_SHARE_NAMESPACE` uses the namespace version `255` so that it can be ignored via the `IgnoreMaxNamespace` feature from [nmt]&#40;https://github.com/celestiaorg/nmt&#41;.
+The `TAIL_PADDING_NAMESPACE` uses the namespace version `255` so that it remains ordered after all blob namespaces even in the case a new namespace version is introduced.)

 | name                                | type        | value                                                          | description                                                                                          |
 |-------------------------------------|-------------|----------------------------------------------------------------|------------------------------------------------------------------------------------------------------|